LuckyHyena/DnD/tomb_of_annihilation/player_notes/character_creation.md

 - Coasts and seas

 ## Recommended favored enemies
-I've tried to cram every creature in the 5e Monster Manual into my Chult prep, but some are nonetheless more common than others:
+I've been trying to cram every memorable creature in the 5e Monster Manual into my Chult prep, but some types will nonetheless be more common than others.
+Again, from most to least useful IMO:
-- Monstrosities, including the most powerful Yuan-ti as well as most Underdark creatures.
+- Monstrosities, including most Underdark creatures as well as the most powerful Yuan-ti.
 - Undead.
 - Shapechanger humanoids (includes Yuan-ti spies and [were-tigers](introduction.md#dangers-of-chult)), plus one other [type of humanoid](dramatis_personae.md#inhabitants-of-chult).
-- One of: Beasts (including dinosaurs) or Elementals.
+- One of: Beasts (includes dinosaurs) or Elementals.
 - One of: Plants, Constructs, Oozes, or Aberrations.
-- One of: Dragons, Giants, Demons, or Devils.
+- One of: Dragons, Giants, Demons, Devils, or Fae.

 The Yuan-ti speak Primordial.

 ![Vegepygmies](images/Vegepygmy-5e.jpg)

-_Vegepygmies, one of the many plant-based dangers in Chult._
+_Vegepygmies, one of the many terrifying plant-based dangers in Chult._

 ---